From new publishers to bookshops and festivals, it’s a major year for literary Manchester

 Other 2020 openings include Stanfords map and travel bookshop, and Harper North - a new northern office from publishing giant HarperCollins.
 Considering the London centricity of UK publishing, this is particularly significant and follows several recent attempts to diversify the industry and highlight northern literary talent with initiatives like the Northern Fiction Alliance.
 Hopefully, with Hachette and Penguin Random House also considering divisions here, Harper North will set a precedent.

-This year also sees Words Weekend literature festival make its debut at The Lowry, local poetry press Carcanet continue its 50th anniversary celebrations and City of Literature events get underway.
+This year also sees Words Weekend literature festival make its debut at The Lowry, local poetry press Carcanet continue its 50th anniversary celebrations, plans progress on the £20m transformation of Crumpsall's library and leisure centre and City of Literature events get underway.
 Manchester bid successfully to join the UNESCO Creative Cities network in 2017: with preparations, board and committee now established, 2020 will see the programming of several events including a pilot libraries festival and the return of International Mother Language Day, with further updates to be announced.

 Of course, as we summed ahead of its UNESCO bid in 2017, Manchester has long boasted a vibrant literature scene.
 Dynamic publishers, iconic bookshops, literary landmarks, festivals galore and one of the UK’s most lively spoken word scenes all inspired the winning bid.
 With the Portico Prize reinstalled and heralding a year of major milestones, the future’s looking very bright indeed…